 After the Armenian Genocide in 1915, the new Turkish government minister Riza Nur ordered the commander of the Eastern Front, Kazim Karabekir, for the monuments of Ani to "be wiped off the face of the earth."
 At least ten monuments remain.
 A few dot the landscape in this valley over the Akhurian River.

 Surp Amenap’rkitch, Church of the Holy Redeemer, was built by Prince Ablgharib Pahlavid to be a reliquary for a fragment of the True Cross.

 Standing on what should be the altar of Arakelots Monastery's main church, the large void in its back wall gives way to a view of the ruins of Saint Thaddeus Church, and the vast landscape Armenians had called home since the time of Menua - the king of Urartu in 800 BC - whose cuneiform inscriptions were found in the vicinity.

 The monastery itself was founded in the early 4th century, became a major center of learning during the 12th-13th centuries, and remained one of the prominent monasteries of Western Armenia until the genocide in 1915.
-The indigenous Armenian population of the Taron (Muş) region - approximately 140,000 men, women, and children - were exterminated.
+The indigenous Armenian population of the Taron (Muş) region - approximately 140,000 men, women, and children - were murdered.
 The whole of the structure remained standing until the 1960's, when it was blown up by the Turkish government.